VishwajeetJha/DevJourney/README.md

 This repository contains assignments, projects, and practicals across various subjects.

 I have uploaded almost everything here, if you wanna query me for something then find me on my socials :)
-I'll be happy to help you out
+I'll be happy to help you out.

+Most of the work is mine with, not very small, but a significant portion of work belonging to my friends!

 ## 📂 Repository Structure